grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 ---
 title: Grafana Tempo Datasource
-description: Use the Tempo Operator to deploy Tempo and use it as a data source with Grafana
+description: Use the Tempo Operator to deploy Tempo and use it as a Datasource with Grafana
 aliases:
  - /docs/tempo/latest/gateway
  - /docs/tempo/operations/gateway
 weight: 15
 ---

-# Grafana Tempo data source
+# Grafana Tempo Datasource

-Using the instructions on this page, you can configure the `TempoStack` to send data to Grafana and configure the Tempo data source.
+Using the instructions on this page, you can configure the `TempoStack` to send data to Grafana and configure the Tempo Datasource.

 You can choose to either use Tempo Operator's gateway or not: